Trams in Sydney: Legislation

 Darley-road, Randwick, to Little Coogee Tramway Act 1910 No 32: "An Act to sanction the construction of an Electric Tramway from Darley-road, Randwick, to Little Coogee; and for other purposes.
-[28th December, 1910.]" – Authorized what was later known as the Clovelly Line.
+[28 December 1910]" – Authorized what was later known as the Clovelly Line.

 Tramways (Carriage of Goods) Act 1911 No 22: "An Act to authorise the carriage of goods upon tramways; to amend the Government Railways Act, 1901; and for purposes incidental thereto.
-[21st December, 1911.]" – authorised the carriage of goods on tramways, except on the George Street and Pitt/Castlereagh Streets lines in the city.
+[21 December 1911]" – authorised the carriage of goods on tramways, except on the George, Pitt and Castlereagh street lines in the city.

-Transport Administration Act 1988 No 109 [repealed]: "An Act .... to provide for the administration of public transport in New South Wales; and for other purposes." – allows the Director-General of Transport to develop or operate light rail systems, or facilitate their development or operation by other persons – was the legislative basis for the first part of current line from Central Station to Lilyfield, and provides governing law for that line.
+Transport Administration Act 1988 No 109: "An Act .... to provide for the administration of public transport in New South Wales; and for other purposes." – allows the Director-General of Transport to develop or operate light rail systems, or facilitate their development or operation by other persons – was the legislative basis for the first part of current line from Central station to Lilyfield, and provides governing law for that line.

-Transport Administration Amendment (Light Rail) Act 1996 No 128: – established the Transport Administration Corporation to set regulations applying to the current line from Central Station to Lilyfield, including extensions.
+Transport Administration Amendment (Light Rail) Act 1996 No 128: – established the Transport Administration Corporation to set regulations applying to the current line from Central station to Lilyfield, including extensions.

-Transport Administration (General) Regulation 2000 – Reg 14 [repealed]: Declared the route of the extension of the current line from Wentworth Park to Lilyfield.
+Transport Administration (General) Regulation 2000 – Reg 14: Declared the route of the extension of the current line from Wentworth Park to Lilyfield.